Overv/openstreetmap-tile-server/README.md

 ## Performance tuning

+### THREADS

 The import and tile serving processes use 4 threads by default, but this number can be changed by setting the `THREADS` environment variable.
 For example:

     docker run -p 80:80 -e THREADS=24 -v openstreetmap-data:/var/lib/postgresql/10/main -d overv/openstreetmap-tile-server run

+### AUTOVACUUM

+The database use the autovacuum feature by default.
+This behavior can be changed with `AUTOVACUUM` environment variable.
+For example:

+    docker run -p 80:80 -e AUTOVACUUM=off -v openstreetmap-data:/var/lib/postgresql/10/main -d overv/openstreetmap-tile-server

 ## License